-A general suggested model for the AA/AS/AFA degree for a full-time student is available on page 81.
+A general suggested model for the AA/AS/AES/AFA degree for a full-time student is available on page 79.
 The minimum total number of credit hours required for the AA or AS degree is 64.

-Law Enforcement Associate in Applied Science
+Law Enforcement

 The AAS in Law Enforcement is intended for students seeking immediate employment in the field of law enforcement and for individuals working in the field who are seeking additional training for career and skill advancement purposes.